The status of opioids is evolving as the DEA and other government offices recognize the epidemic crisis facing America.

-Recently, Kratom, an herb that possesses opioid properties and offers relief from depression, pain and anxiety, made its way onto the DEA hit list.
-Now, citizens and regulators are engaged in a battle over whether this centuries-old herb is a health risk.
+Recently, Kratom, an herb possessing opioid properties and offering relief from depression, pain, and anxiety, made its way onto the DEA hit list.
+Now, citizens and regulators engage in a battle over whether this centuries-old herb is a health risk.

-Kratom is usually found in a green powder form.
-It is a member of the coffee family, called mitragyna.
+Kratom found in a green powder form is a member of the coffee family, called mitragyna.
 The DEA is investigating whether it is addictive and deadly because it has shown up in toxicology reports for some people that have overdosed and died.

-Critics of the proposed DEA ban say that it showed up because it is used in conjunction to help people get off heroin and opioids, but the government is skeptical of those claims.
-The DEA will be further investigating if Kratom should be classified as an opioid and pulled off the shelves.
+Critics of the proposed DEA ban say it showed up because of its use in conjunction with helping people get off heroin and opioids.
+But the government is skeptical of those claims.
+The DEA will further investigate if Kratom should be given the status of opioids and pulled off the shelves.

-This long-time prescription narcotic has contributed to many people turning to heroin.
-The maker of this potent drug, Purdue, has reached an agreement and will no longer market the medication to doctors.
+This long-time prescription narcotic contributes to many people turning to heroin.
+The maker of this potent drug, Purdue, reached an agreement and will no longer market the medication to doctors.

-Purdue issued a statement that they have reduced their sales staff by more than half and no longer will market directly to doctors’ offices.
+Purdue issued a statement saying they have reduced their sales staff by more than half.
+Also, they no longer will market directly to doctors’ offices.
 Their remaining sales staff will focus on marketing other medications.

 This drug has risen to become a deadly killer.
-It’s an opioid that is 50 to 100 times stronger than morphine and has rapidly gained widespread appeal as a street drug.
-It goes by the names Fentora, Sublimaze and Duragesic.
-It’s also available as a pill, patch, spray or lozenge and is usually used after surgery to treat severe pain.
+It’s an opioid 50 to 100 times stronger than morphine.
+Fentanyl has rapidly gained widespread appeal as a street drug.
+It goes by the names Fentora, Sublimaze, and Duragesic.
+Also, it’s available as a pill, patch, spray, or lozenge and is usually used after surgery to treat severe pain.

-Unfortunately, Fentanyl overdoses are rapidly increasing across the U.S. This is mostly in part because it is mixed with or substituted for heroin.
-The risk of overdose dramatically increases in people that are not aware that a pill or powder they take contains fentanyl.
+Unfortunately, Fentanyl overdoses are rapidly increasing across the U.S. Due mostly in part because it is mixed with or substituted for heroin.
+Thus, the risk of overdose dramatically increases in people that are not aware that a pill or powder they take contains fentanyl.